Professor. Innovator. Women and Girl's Advocate.

 I am a professor in the Doctoral Program for Organizational Leadership at Brandman University, part of the Chapman University System in California.
-During my seven years as a professor I have worked with doctoral students to conduct important research on women in leadership.
+During my nine years as a professor, I have worked with doctoral students to conduct important research on women in leadership.
 I have personally spent the last decade studying and researching the effects of confidence and courage on women’s ability to attain power

 and influence.
 I am the author of five books: The SeXX Factor; Rules of the Game; 92 Tips from the Trenches; and